L-Pellegrini/SnakeServer/README.md

 Go to file <tomcat-install-dir>\manager\META-INF\context.xml and modify the <Valve> element.
 If allowing connections from any ip is ok, you can comment/remove the entire element.

 In the pom.xml file you have to adjsut the tomcat7 plugin configuration to point at the desired target: server url, server identifier (same as %USER_DIR%\.m2\settings.xml maven conf file) and the final web path.

+To launch the deployment process, use the maven command "tomcat7:redeploy -Pprod".
+This will activate the prod spring profile, so project will be built using the production configurations.
+These can be specified in the application-prod.properties file.